-The Story Behind Our 2017 Children's Book Week theme poster
+The Story Behind Our 2017 Children's Book Week artwork

 Freya Blackwood made history in 2015 when three of her books won top honours in the Children’s Book Council of Australia (CBCA) Book of the Year Awards.
 It was the first time an illustrator had been awarded Book of the Year in three separate categories, an outstanding achievement for someone who didn’t originally set out to create children’s books.